Drastically improve employee relations in 15-mins a week

 • EEOC or other federal/state/local agency changes

-Before we dive more into what employee relations is and how you can improve it, let’s look at some workplace statistics that highlight why ER is so essential right now.
+Before we dive more into what employee relations are and how you can improve them, let’s look at some workplace statistics that highlight why ER is so essential right now.

 Employee relations statistics you should know

 • 57% of employees have left a job because of their boss.
-And 32% have “seriously considered” quitting because of their boss.
-This just goes to show how crucial it is to improve the relationship between managers and their subordinates.
-[2]
+And 32% have 'seriously considered' quitting because of their boss.4 This just goes to show how crucial it is to improve the relationship between managers and their subordinates.

-• When asked about their biggest challenges, ER professionals mostly cited a lack of data-collecting technology and a lack of a streamlined process.
-It’s tough to do your job when you lack the right tools.
+• When asked about their biggest challenges, ER professionals mostly cited a lack of data-collecting technology, effective tracking tools, and a lack of a streamlined process.
+They report tracking employee relations data is bulky and time-consuming.6 It’s tough to do your job when you lack the right tools.
 Later in this article, we’ll talk about what HR can do to rectify this.
-[4]

 • People in leadership roles have shown an increasing interest in employee relations data.
-This may indicate the growing importance of employee relations to companies.
-The HR Acuity report noted: “Respondents report a major increase in requests from leadership for tracking metrics, suggesting that tracking data is increasingly valued within organizations as well.”
-[4]
+This may indicate the growing importance of employee relations to companies due to a major increase in requests from leadership for tracking metrics.
+This suggests that tracking data is increasingly valued within organizations as well.6

 What are examples of employee relations?

-Some examples of tasks that an ER professional might carry out:
+Some examples of tasks that an employee relations department might carry out:

 • Identify and document issues that need to be investigated.